 This type of service should not be billed at the established Advanced Life Support (ALS) reimbursement fee, which is established for those providers who deliver ALS and transport the beneficiary in the provider's vehicle.
-ALS-assist services can only be billed if the county has an established, unique reimbursement amount for this service.
+It is unacceptable for either company to bill Medicaid for both the physical trip and the Paramedic Intercept service.
+Rather, if Company A provides Paramedic Intercept services to Company B, Medicaid should see two separate bills: